w3f/Grants-Program/applications/multisignature_management_tool.md

-**Total Budget: 20,000 USD in total, we are willing to accept up to 50% of payment in vested DOTs and 50% in BTC.**
+**Total Budget: 20,000 USD in total, we are willing to accept 100% in BTC.**